Sustainability in Aurora Eiendom

 BREEAM In-Use

-We have a goal of having all our shopping centers BREEAM In-Use certified at the level of Very Good or higher.
-As of today, we are very close to reaching our goal, as only two shopping centers await their certificate.
+In 2024 we reached our goal of having all our shopping centers BREEAM In-Use certified at the level of Very Good or higher.
+The last shopping center received its certificate in August 2024.

 Among our BREEAM In-Use certified shopping centers, we find Alti Buskerud.
 This shopping center achieved the highest marks of Outstanding after completing the certification process.
-In addition, the achieved score of 93.5 is as of the end of 2023, the highest BIU-score in the country, and the second highest the world.
+In addition, the achieved score of 93.5 is as of the end of 2024, the highest BIU-score in the country, and the fourth highest in the world.
 This amazing feat has been accomplished thanks to the continuous and meticulous work of the local management team, cooperating with the administration of Alti Forvaltning.

-Each year the Norwegian Shopping Center Association hands out the sustainability award to a shopping center which have made a significant effort and contribution to the work on sustainability.
-For 2023, this acknowledgement was awarded Alti Vinterbro, for its major contributions and efforts on multiple fronts.
+Each year the Norwegian Retail Hub (formerly Norwegian Shopping Center Association) hands out the sustainability award to a shopping center which have made a significant effort and contribution to the work on sustainability.
+In 2024, this acknowledgement was awarded Alti Buskerud.
+This means a shopping center of Aurora Eiendom has won the award two years in a row.

 The jury highlighted the shopping center's systematic approach to improve its environmental performance - a well established operational plan, low energy consumption, solar panels on the roof, and focus on biodiversity by implementing measures in order to retain native species.

-In November 2023, the first solar panels on the roof of a Aurora shopping center was plugged in.
-Alti Vinterbro is supplied by 1 500 kWp of self generated, green energy, generating heating, cooling and ventilation in both the common areas and tenant areas.
+In December 2024, the solar panels on the roof of Alti Buskerud was plugged in.
+The plant is the third in line on the roof an Aurora Eiendom shopping center, and Alti Buskerud is supplied by 1 900 kWp of self generated, green energy, generating heating, cooling and ventilation in both the common areas and tenant areas.

 Combined with at low energy consumption, the production of renewable energy from the solar panels over the course of a full year is expected to bring the shopping centers emissions in scope 2 down towards the zero target.

-Alti Vinterbro achieved the highest marks when completing the BREEAM In-Use certification, reaching the level of Outstanding as one of only six buildings in Norway with this accomplishment.
-The BREEAM In-Use manual considers all aspects of sustainability when assessing the property, meaning Alti Vinterbro offers sustainable solutions in areas such as health and indoor climate, water consumption, biodiversity, pollution and transportation.
+Alti Buskerud achieved the highest marks when completing the BREEAM In-Use certification, reaching the level of Outstanding as one of only four buildings in Norway with this accomplishment.
+The BREEAM In-Use manual considers all aspects of sustainability when assessing the property, meaning Alti Buskerud offers sustainable solutions in areas such as health and indoor climate, water consumption, biodiversity, pollution and transportation.

 Sustainability in Alti